karolcud/vue-datepicker2/README.md

 # vue-datepicker2

-calendar and datepicker component with material design for Vue.js 2.x
+calendar and datepicker component with material design for Vue.js 2.x.

+This project is a fork from [vue-datepicker](https://github.com/hilongjw/vue-datepicker) to cleanup code and refactor things

 ![Screenshot](screenshot.png)